hoidn/BMAD-METHOD/architecture.md

         // - If validation fails, an error is raised.
         // behavior:
         // - First, resolves any variables in the `required` and `optional` path patterns.
+        // - Pattern syntax supports '*', '?', and '**' (globstar) for recursive matching.
-        // - Checks for the existence of all files matching the resolved `required` patterns.
+        // - Checks for the existence of all files matching the resolved `required` patterns; zero matches produce a validation error.
         // - If `inject` is enabled, it resolves file paths/content and prepends or appends it to `prompt_content` according to the injection mode.
+Injection modifies the in-memory prompt only; input files on disk are unchanged.
         // @raises_error(condition="DependencyNotFoundError", description="Raised if a 'required' file pattern matches no existing files.") string validate_and_inject(orchestrator.models.workflow.DependsOn depends_on, orchestrator.context.variables.VariableManager var_manager, string prompt_content);
     }